SohamJog/reliable-broadcast-protocols/benchmark/README.md

 5. The configuration in `fabfile.py` needs to be changed to run the benchmark with the appropriate number of nodes.
 After this change, install the required dependencies to run the code in the `benchmark` folder.
 Pertinent instructions have been given in `benchmark/README.md` file.
 Then, run `fab install` to install the artifact in all the machines.
 Ensure that the machines have access to the internet to help access the dependencies necessary for installation.
 6. Finally, follow the instructions in the `benchmark/README.md` file from Step 5 to run the benchmarks and plot results.

-We note that the machines on Cloudlab and Chameleon do not mimic our geo-distributed testbed in AWS.
-This is because the AWS testbed has machines in 5 different continents, which implies a message delivery and round trip time between processes, and lower message bandwidth.
-As HashRand has a higher communication complexity compared to Dfinity-DVRF, we expect HashRand to have better numbers compared to Dfinity-DVRF on testbeds on Cloudlab and Chameleon.

-In case this procedure is too long/tedious, you can verify performance trends of HashRand by spawning a single big machine on Cloudlab/Chameleon and running a local benchmark with specified number of nodes.This would have a similar effect as spawning multiple smaller machines in a single datacenter.
-Running the benchmark in such a setup would also boost HashRand’s numbers because of higher communication bandwidth and lower round trip time.
-The computational efficiency of HashRand and its corresponding performance boost can be verified in this setting.